arangodb/docs/drivers/dotnet-collections.md

 }
 ```

-## Delete a Collection
+## Deleting a Collection

 To delete a collection, connect to the database and call `DeleteCollectionAsync()`,
-passing the name of the collection to be deleted as parameter.
-Be very careful
+passing the name of the collection to be deleted as a parameter.
+Make sure to
-that you specify the correct collection name when you delete collections.
+specify the correct collection name when you delete collections.

 ```csharp
 using (var transport = HttpApiTransport.UsingBasicAuth(new Uri(url), dbName, username, password))